JunoLab/junolab.github.io/docs/installing.md

 ## Setting the Julia path

-Unfortunately this is a little tricky at the moment.
-In the config file you opened with "user behaviors" you need to add `(:lt.objs.langs.julia/julia-path "/path/to/julia")` inside the square brackets after `:app` – see [Settings & Configuration](settings.html) for more information and [here](https://gist.github.com/one-more-minute/9882389) for an example config file.
+In the config file you opened with "user behaviors" you need to add `[:app :lt.objs.langs.julia/julia-path "/path/to/julia"]` – see [Settings & Configuration](settings.html) for more information and [here](https://gist.github.com/one-more-minute/9882389) for an example config file.

 If it looks like Light Table can't find Julia, open an issue (copy your user.behaviors file) and I'll see what I can do.